 Dutch training schooner DE Tukker

-The 100ft Dutch training schooner DE Tukker had to make an unscheduled call at the port of King's Lynn on Friday when it developed engine problems.
+The 100ft Dutch training schooner DE Tukker had to make an unscheduled call at the port of King's Lynn on Friday May 31st 2004 when it developed engine problems.
 Engineers from Prior Diesel Ltd worked through the bank holiday weekend to complete the repairs.

 Navigating from one image to the next, Pressing N moves to the next image, and P to the previous one, the same goes for the right and left arrow keys. (open No 1 first to view all)